 Face to face interpreting is available and can be requested from local organisations including Vandu and Sussex Interpreting Services.

 They can be contacted using the details below:

 Telephone interpreting is also available on site at all services.

 If you are d/Deaf, face to face British Sign Language (BSL) interpreting is also available by self-referral from Action Deafness and a video relay service using Signlive is available at all GP led local vaccination services, pharmacy led services and the vaccination centres.

 The UK has secured early access to over 400 million doses of the most promising vaccines so far.
 To date, three vaccines have been approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA):

 - Moderna.
 This works in a similar way to the Pfizer one.
-Supplies of the new jab are expected to be available in the spring 2021.
+Supplies of the new jab are being rolled out from April.
 The UK has pre-ordered 17 million doses.

 Other vaccines are in different stages of development, and it is hoped that others may also be approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA).

 Novavax (28th Januray) has published positive data from the UK phase 3 study of its COVID-19 vaccine candidate, showing it to be 89.3% effective in preventing coronavirus in participants.
 The UK has secured 60 million doses, with manufacturing set to take place on Teesside.

 Janssen (29th January) published positive data from the phase 3 studies of its single-dose COVID-19 vaccine candidate, showing it to be 66% effective overall in preventing coronavirus in participants.
 The data did not report any significant safety concerns relating to the vaccine, with no serious adverse events in vaccine recipients.